-- H5A.7.2.2 Permitted Uses within Business Commercial Area are limited to: - a) hotels including full service hotels with conference, exhibition and banquet facilities; - b) business and professional offices in free-standing buildings or as part of an industrial mall; - c) research and development facilities excluding those that produce biomedical wastes; - d) limited retail and service commercial uses that are ancillary to and serve the main permitted industrial uses such as convenience stores and commercial fitness centres.
-Limited retail and service commercial uses do not include major retail or supermarkets, specialty food stores, department stores, general merchandise stores, and fashion retailers; - e) banks and financial institutions and services; - f) motor vehicle service stations, but no new ones will be permitted within 200 metres of the intersection of Steeles Avenue with Trafalgar Road; - g) printing and associated service establishments; - h) take-out restaurants subject to the policies in section H5A.7.2.3 c); - i) full service restaurants; - j) industrial malls, containing one or more of the uses permitted in this designation; - automotive commercial uses excluding motor vehicle body shops and motor vehicle wreckers.
-A maximum of 20 percent of the land area within the Business Commercial designation may be permitted for automotive commercial uses and they may not be located in a campus style or adjacent to each other; - uses that legally existed at the date of adoption of this Plan and expansions or alterations thereto, which conform to the implementing Zoning By-law. - H5A.7.2.3 Development within the Business Commercial Area is subject to the following: - a) All individual retail and service commercial uses will not exceed 750 sq m in total floor area within the Business Commercial Area designation except for automotive dealerships which may have a total floor area not exceeding 1500 sq m.
-The total retail and service commercial space on individual sites designated Business Commercial Area will not exceed 2500 sq m in total floor area. - b) Full-service restaurants may be integrated into industrial malls and/or freestanding office buildings, or may be developed as free-standing buildings provided that the building design is consistent and compatible with the overall design of the adjacent development. - c) Take-out restaurants and convenience stores will be integrated into industrial malls or free-standing office buildings.
+H5.7.2.2 Permitted Uses within Business Commercial Area are limited to:

+- a) hotels including full service hotels with conference, exhibition and banquet facilities: - b) business and professional offices in free-standing buildings or as part of an industrial mall; - c) research and development facilities excluding those that produce biomedical wastes; - d) limited retail and service commercial uses that are ancillary to and serve the main permitted industrial uses such as convenience stores and commercial fitness centres.
+Limited retail and service commercial uses do not include major retail or supermarkets, specialty food stores, department stores, general merchandise stores, and fashion retailers; - e) banks and financial institutions and services;

+- f) motor vehicle service stations, but no new ones will be permitted within 200 metres of the intersection of Steeles Avenue with Trafalgar Road; - g) printing and associated service establishments; - h) take-out restaurants subject to the policies in section H5.7.2.3 c); - i) full service restaurants; - j) industrial malls, containing one or more of the uses permitted in this designation; - k) uses that legally existed at the date of adoption of this Plan and expansions or alterations thereto, which conform to the implementing Zoning By-law.

+H5.7.2.3 Development within the Business Commercial Area is subject to the following:

-- d) Two or more full-service restaurants may be developed in a "campus" development, subject to a comprehensive site development plan in order to achieve well-designed and integrated development, including: - i) integrated internal circulation and parking areas; - ii) coordinated access points, in order to minimize the number of access points to abutting roads; - iii) compatible building design and location; - iv) complementary landscaping; and, - v) consistent signage and lighting facilities. - e) Building and landscaping design will be required to meet the objectives of the Urban Design Guidelines to ensure appropriate design considerations along the Regional Major Arterial, Local Minor Arterial and Local Collector Road frontages. - H5A.7.2.4 The maximum height of any buildings or structures within the Business Commercial Area will not exceed six storeys except for hotels which may be permitted up to eight storeys.
+- a) Individual retail and service commercial uses will not exceed 750 sq m in total floor area and the total retail and service commercial space on individual sites designated Business Commercial Area will not exceed 2500 sq m in total floor area. - b) Full-service restaurants may be integrated into industrial malls and/or freestanding office buildings, or may be developed as free-standing buildings provided that the building design is consistent and compatible with the overall design of the adjacent development. - c) Take-out restaurants and convenience stores will be integrated into industrial malls or free-standing office buildings. - d) Two or more full-service restaurants may be developed in a "campus" development, subject to a comprehensive site development plan in order to achieve well-designed and integrated development, including: - i) integrated internal circulation and parking areas; - ii) coordinated access points, in order to minimize the number of access points to abutting roads; - iii) compatible building design and location; - iv) complementary landscaping; and, - v) consistent signage and lighting facilities. - e) Building and landscaping design will be required to meet the objectives of the Urban Design Guidelines to ensure appropriate design considerations along the Regional Major Arterial, Local Minor Arterial and Local Collector Road frontages. - H5.7.2.4 The maximum height of any buildings or structures within the Business Commercial Area will not exceed six storeys except for hotels which may be permitted up to eight storeys.
 This policy does not apply to signs, utility towers or other non-habitable structures.
 Where heights in excess of 3 storeys are proposed adjacent to residential and institutional uses, appropriate transitions and buffering will be provided in accordance with the Urban Design Guidelines.

-H5A.7.3 Residential Special Policy Area
+H5.7.3 Residential Special Policy Area